MenxLi/agent_x/README.md

 # Xun

-A mini LLM agent with tools and sub-agent spawning.
+A mini LLM agent framework with function-based tools and sub-agent spawning.

+The core codebase is compact: ~2000 lines (src/xun/*.py), with comprehensive type hints.

 **This is my personal experimental project**